 Traveling to Christmas markets with a baby?

-We did a Christmas market trip with our daughter when she was 1 year old, and here’s my advice:
+We did a Christmas market trip with our daughter when she was 1 year old, and it was absolutely magical!
+Here are a few tips and items you’ll want to pack for Christmas markets with a child:

-• Bring a few toys and snacks (don’t overdo this part)
+- Bring a few toys (don’t overdo this part)

 Winter in Europe packing checklist